MrMaciejM/rockpaperscissorsV2/README.md

-# Rock, Paper, Scissors V2
+# Rock, Paper, Scissors V2 - console-based

 ## Description

-This is a small game of classic Rock, Paper, Scissors (RPS).
+This is a small game of classic Rock, Paper, Scissors (RPS) to be played on the browser console.

 The objective of this was to create a shorter version of the code, make it more readable and meet several conditions, such as: